Charleston Truck Accident Lawyers

 apparent in a truck accident if the driver were engaging in behaviors such as:

 - Driving while fatigued

 - Failing to obey the laws of the road (e.g., improper lane changes, willfully ignoring traffic signals)

 - Speeding: It goes without saying that 18-wheelers are huge.
 Because of their large size, they are challenging to maneuver, even under normal circumstances.
 If the driver was going above the speed limit or driving at a speed that was unsafe for the given road conditions, they could have trouble stopping, controlling their vehicle, or avoiding hazards.

 - Insufficient training: Drivers of large trucks must receive extensive training before operating these vehicles.
 If the trucking or training company did not adequately prepare the driver for various conditions, the individual might not know how to respond when encountering obstacles.

 - Mechanical issues: 18-wheelers must be inspected regularly.
-If the truck were not properly maintained or reported issues were not fixed, a mechanical failure could compromise the safety of others on the road.
+If the truck was not properly maintained or reported issues were not fixed, a mechanical failure could compromise the safety of others on the road.

 The different causes of truck accidents make these cases complicated.
-Because so many things can contribute to the collision, various entities could be liable.
+Various entities could be liable because so many things can contribute to the collision.